 Because in the past, we may have observed nursing home patients sitting in wheelchairs waiting to be taken to where they are going next, or people wandering the halls seemingly having discussions with themselves, many of us perceive that residents in a nursing home lose all dignity.
 But Fordyce reports that residents, on average, receive 2.5 hours of skilled nursing care every day.
 You can expect the staff to be constantly aware of resident whereabouts and needs, and if you feel this is not the case, you should report what you see.

-It is true that a large number of nursing facility residents have Alzheimer's.
-However, in most homes, Alzheimer's patients live in distinct units where they can be among people having the same limitations and receive the specialized care they require in a secure setting.
+It is true that a large number of nursing facility residents offer Alzheimer's care.
+However, in most homes, people with Alzheimer's or dementia live in distinct memory care units where they can be among people having the same limitations and receive the specialized care they require in a secure setting.

 In your loved one's nursing home, you should not encounter lingering odors or signs of neglect or disrespect resulting in loss of dignity.
 If you do, exercise you option to report the conditions.
 You have every right to have your concerns addressed and a plan of action shared with you.

 It only seems logical that private pay surely results in better quality of care than when paid through Medicare or Medicaid.

 According to Hillary Kaylor, Regional Long-term Care Ombudsman in Charlotte, NC, there should be no difference in quality of care between Medicare/Medicaid payment vs. private pay vs. long term care or Worker's Compensation insurance payments.
 Quality is not based on payor source, but rather from influences such as the administrator, the size and number of beds in the home, and how closely the services offered at the home match the needs of the residents.

 Kaylor says that nursing home operations are usually run by private corporations, hospital systems, or, more and more rarely, a "mom and pop" type organization.